annapaux/kanban-board/kanban/README.md

 *Static stores css and images*
 - The style.css provides the styling to the authorization components as well as the kanban board.
 - The bugs.jpg might be the most important component of this project, as its sole purpose is to lighten up the user's day.

+Authorization looks familiar?
+The login and registration functionalities are adapted from the [Flaskr Tutorial](http://flask.pocoo.org/docs/1.0/tutorial/).